-What has been your favourite lesson so far?
+What has been your favorite lesson so far?

 “Students created an object that represented their family’s heritage.
-I liked it so much because it was very personal and different from activities we’ve done previously for that social studies unit.
+I liked it so much because it was very personal and different from the activities we’ve done previously for that social studies unit.
 It also required a deeper level of thinking and synthesis of a lot of things they learned about their ancestors.”

 “The [Maker’s Empire supplied] lesson plans are helpful even if I don’t use all of them because they get me thinking about activities I want my students to do and they help solidify ideas for other projects.”

 What are some recent projects?

 Students became creators of “a landform as an assessment for understanding of our social studies unit, a monster, as a visual representation at the end of our “I’m Not Scared” literature unit and explained how their monster reflected the learning from the unit, and a model of a healthy snack to support our nutrition unit.”